 sudo systemctl enable --now openpgp-ccid-gadget.service

-- SELECT OpenPGP application (AID) so tools know what they’re talking to
+- SELECT OpenPGP application (AID) so tools know what they are talking to

-- GET DATA for core data objects (card info, key fingerprints, key attributes)
+- GET DATA for core data objects including card info, key fingerprints, and key attributes

 |---|---|---|